Ajaytekam/pastebin/README.md

 ###  Usage :

 * Install docker and docker-compose.
-* Close the repository
+* Clone the repository
 * Change directory to pastebin, then run `docker-compose up` command
-* Now browse to the `http://localhost:8100/webapp/`
+* Now browse the app at `http://localhost:8100/webapp/`

 ### Library Used